yyppsk/todolistusingphp/README.md

-# todolistusingphp
+# Todolistusingphp
-A basic task manager using PHP
+A basic task manager using PHP because was bored in classroom.